Summit Health

-Summit Health is a for-profit, multispecialty medical practice headquartered in Berkeley Heights, New Jersey.
-The company is a result of a merger between Summit Medical Group and CityMD.
+Summit Health is a for-profit, multi-specialty medical practice headquartered in Berkeley Heights, New Jersey.
+The company was a result of a merger between Summit Medical Group and CityMD.

+It is now owned by Walgreens-owned VillageMD.

 Summit Health is led by Chairman and CEO Jeffrey Le Benger, MD.
 In 2016, Le Benger was named #8 in the "NJBiz Health Care Power 50 list" – a publicized ranking of the leaders of New Jersey healthcare organizations, state policymakers and legislators.

+In January 2023, Walgreens-owned VillageMD completed the acquisition of Summit Health.

 History

 Founders

 Summit Health traces its beginnings to October 1919, when co-founders William H. Lawrence, MD, and Maynard G. Bensley, MD established the company as Summit Medical Group in Summit, New Jersey.
 The two had met in the United States Army's World War I Ambulance Company 33, which Lawrence had organized, and which was later headed by Bensley.
-Lawrence attained a rank of Major, and Bensley attained the rank of Captain, in their participation in the ambulance company.
-Lawrence was in charge of the unit for a year, until he became ill in 1918, and Bensley then led it until it was disbanded a year later.
+Lawrence attained the rank of Major, and Bensley attained the rank of Captain, in their participation in the ambulance company.
+Lawrence was in charge of the unit for a year until he became ill in 1918, and Bensley then led it until it was disbanded a year later.
 The teamwork they experienced as army medical staff led them to try to replicate the idea in civilian life, and they founded the first team medicine practice in New Jersey in 1919.
 In 1931, they expanded into a group practice with a total of seven or eight doctors.
 While the original partnership "team" was known as Summit Health, the group practice was organized as the Lawrence-Bensley Medical Group, but eventually readopted the Summit name.

 Lawrence enrolled in Columbia University's College of Physicians and Surgeons at the age of 15.
-He became a surgeon, founder of Overlook Hospital, and a resident of the Murray Hill section of Bernardsville.
+He became a surgeon, founder of Overlook Hospital, and a resident of Murray Hill.